 What is the first thing a scholarship judge looks for in a scholarship application?

 The very first thing most judges look at in a college scholarship application is the essay, as this gives the best picture of the candidate.
-Next, judges look at the letters of recommendation, followed by standardized (ACT/SAT) test scores and grade point average (GPA).
+Next, judges look at the letters of recommendation, followed by standardized (ACT/SAT) test scores and grade point average (GPA), if applicable.

 What do college scholarship judges want to see in their applicants?

-What are red flags in scholarship applications that get them quickly eliminated?
+What are the red flags in scholarship applications that get them quickly eliminated?

 What are your most important scholarship essay tips?

 Students need to know their audience.
 They can do this by researching the organization offering the scholarship.
 In order to get noticed by the judges, students must be thorough and cross every “T” and dot every “i.”

 Mistakes get noticed and have a big impact on selection decisions.
 Students must apply and compete for every scholarship in which they qualify and not assume they are not good enough to be picked as a winner.

 The student who crafts his or her narrative and theme to fit the scholarship and highlights the aspects that are important to the judges is going to definitely get noticed.